wasimnahed/tic-tac-toe-1/README.md

-# tic-tac-toe Project Just for prectice
+# tic-tac-toe Project Just for practice